 We provide a comprehensive outpatient programme for our patients, carefully tailored for each individual.

 Where required we liaise with other colleagues experienced in eating disorders with additional skills, e.g. CBT, DBT, family therapy, group therapy, and appropriate specialist medical practitioners.

 As part of our service we provide support for parents, families and carers, including practical advice for coping with meals and eating at home.

 We carry out regular reviews with our patients.

 Our service is not required to be registered with the CQC as all our practitioners work independently and are registered with their appropriate professional bodies (see Team section for details).

 The causes of eating disorders are complex, a mixture of biological, psychological and socio-cultural factors.
-Some of these make an individual vulnerable to developing an eating disorder, while others act as a trigger or help keep the illness going.
+Some of these make an individual more vulnerable to developing an eating disorder, whilst others act as a trigger or help keep the illness going.

-It's always very important when someone enters treatment that we understand which factors are relevant and how they interact for each individual.
+It's always very important when someone enters treatment with us that we take time to understand in detail which factors are relevant for them and how they interact - each individual we see is different.
 One of the symptoms of having an eating disorder is denial of illness, which is often very strongly felt, and can prevent someone from readily accepting treatment.
 We know that recovery can be a struggle, but starting treatment without delay does lead to the best outcome.

 The first step in seeking treatment is to book an assessment consultation with one of our specialist consultant psychiatrists, Dr Adrienne Key or Dr Barbara Rooney.